- Welcome -

 Her question becomes, how can she have some assurance that her taking the risk to come forward into recovery work is worthwhile?

 She can't have any guarantees, of course.
-She can't have promises of ease or of pain free recovery work.
-But how can she rely on some belief, some tangible or intangible thread of hope and purpose so she can rally, fear and all, to work for her own recovery?
+She can't have promises of ease or pain-free recovery work.
+But how can she rely on some belief, some tangible or intangible thread of hope and purpose, so she can rally, fear and all, to work for her own recovery?

 I'll talk about this in my next post.
 And I hope you will share your thoughts, feelings and experiences on stepping into fear in order to move into eating disorder recovery.